redis-field-engineering/redis-graphql/README.md

 See [Tips and Tricks](./docs/SchemaTipsAndTricks.md) for more detailed information on creating a Redisearch schema

-### Run the GraphQL server and point at the index
+### Run the GraphQL server and point at the the Redis instance

 ```
-./redis-graphql --redis-host localhost --redis-port 6379 --redis-index Gamers
+./redis-graphql --redis-host localhost --redis-port 6379
 ```

 ### View the auto generated documents in browser